Our history

 The 1950s and the 1960s

-In addition to stuffed pasta, the company also produced gnocchi, a gastronomy line (which included Olivier salads, ham roulades, pâté and mayonnaise), breadsticks, preparations for pizza and a line of bakery products such as pain de mie, rusks, small pandoros and angel wings (“chiacchiere”).
+The company diversified its offerings to include gnocchi, deli products (like Olivier salads, ham roulades, pâté and mayonnaise), breadsticks, preparations for pizza and a line of bakery products such as pain de mie, rusks, small pandoros and angel wings (“chiacchiere”).
+Their commercial strategy developed two branches: fresh products sold regionally to small shopkeepers or wholesalers with “attempted sale” policies, and long-lasting products and De Cecco pasta sold via order collection followed by delivery.

 The 1970s and the 1980s